Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Proposed Algorithm

-$x = x_0 + d$ is the minimizer of this approximation.
-Note that the Hessian matrix $\nabla^2 g(x_0)$ is positive definite since $g$ is strictly convex.
-Although the Newton direction is essential in various iterative methods, it requires the computation of the inverse Hessian $\nabla^2 g(x_0)^{-1} \in \bbR^{n \times n}$, posing a high computational cost for large-scale problems.
+where $x = x_{0}+ d$ is the minimizer of this approximation.
+Note that the Hessian matrix $\nabla^{2}g(x_{0})$ is positive definite since $g$ is strictly convex.
+Although the Newton direction is essential in various iterative methods, it requires the computation of the inverse Hessian $\nabla^{2}g(x_{0})^{-1}\in \bbR^{n \times n}$, posing a high computational cost for large-scale problems.

-Still, we can leverage the concept of the Newton direction in a different manner, the coordinate Newton direction.
-Instead of computing the inverse Hessian $\nabla^2 g(x_0)^{-1}$ in the entire variable space $\bbR^n$, we restrict the variable $x$ to its coordinate block $x_i$ with fewer dimensions, and compute $\nabla^2 g_i(x_i)^{-1} \nabla g_i(x_i)$ where $g_i$ is a restricted function of $g$ to $x_i$.
+Still, we can leverage the concept of the Newton direction in a different manner: the coordinate Newton direction.
+Instead of computing the inverse Hessian $\nabla^{2}g(x_{0})^{-1}$ in the entire variable space $\bbR^{n}$, we restrict the variable $x$ to its coordinate block $x_{i}$ with fewer dimensions, and compute $\nabla^{2}g_{i}(x_{i})^{-1}\nabla g_{i}(x_{i})$ where $g_{i}$ is a restricted function of $g$ to $x_{i}$.
 Since the coordinate Newton direction computation is much cheaper than that of the Newton direction, we can repeat this procedure many times.
-In general, this idea is known as stochastic coordinate descent~\cite{recht-wright} or Randomized Subspace Newton (RSN)~\cite{NEURIPS2019_bc6dc48b} in a broader context.
+In general, this idea is known as stochastic coordinate descent~\citep{wright2022optimization} or Randomized Subspace Newton~\citep{3454287.3454343} in a broader context.

-In particular, this coordinate Newton direction has an apparent natural affinity to the problem~\eqref{eq:fr} in \cref{sec:FR_ForceModel}.
-We can compute the coordinate Newton direction by taking the position $x_i$ of the vertex $i$ as the coordinate block.
-Although directly applying this idea to the problem~\eqref{eq:fr} is challenging, as we will discuss in \cref{sec:challenges}, we leverage this coordinate Newton direction to propose our algorithm.
+In particular, this coordinate Newton direction has an apparent natural affinity to the energy minimization problem.
+We can compute the coordinate Newton direction by taking the position $x_{i}$ of the vertex $i$ as the coordinate block.
+Although directly applying this idea to the energy minimization problem is challenging, as we will discuss in \cref{sec:rationale}, we leverage this coordinate Newton direction to propose our algorithm.